chunchill/tdd-demos/README.md

 # tdd-demos

-This demo is for understanding TDD practice.
+This project is for understanding TDD practice.

 ## scenario description